MahimaGour/Calculator/README.md

 # Calculator

 This is a simple calculator with normal functionality.
-It is solely made on Tkinter library of python.
+It is solely made on Tkinter package of python.
+Make sure you have Tkinter package on your system.